 An individual funding request (IFR) is a request to fund the treatment of an individual that falls outside of the range of treatments that have been previously agreed by the Primary Care Trust (PCT).
 Such decisions are taken on a case by case basis.

-Guidance on individual funding requests can usually be found through local PCT websites.
+Guidance on individual funding requests can usually be found through the NHS Choices website.
 For information about how such requests apply in Wales, visit the NHS Wales website.

 The NHS Confederation has also produced Priority setting: managing individual funding requests which aims to help organisations review current priority-setting processes and establish such a framework if needed.
 In addition to the individual guidance produced by PCT’s, it provides a useful basis for understanding how and why IFR’s operate in the NHS. back to menu